coatl-dev/workflows/README.md

 This workflow will install the latest version of `tox` to run all envs found in [`env_list`].

+**Inputs**:

+- `python-version` (`string`): The Python version to use for building and publishing the package.
+You may use MAJOR.MINOR or exact version.
+Defaults to `'3.12'`.
+Optional

 **Notes**:

-- This workflow uses the [`coatldev/six:3.11`] Docker image, which comes with Python 2.7 and 3.11.
+- This workflow uses the [`coatldev/six:3.12`] Docker image, which comes with Python 2.7 and 3.12.

 **Example**: